Photographer - Artist - Storyteller

 Working Teaching Philosophy:

-My teaching philosophy is grounded in a commitment to removing barriers to learning so that artists in my classroom can fully engage with their creative and intellectual potential.
+My teaching practice revolves around removing barriers to learning so that artists in my classroom can fully engage with their creative and intellectual potential.
 In the studio classroom, barriers often take the form of fear of failure, uncertainty about expectations, or limited access to meaningful dialogue about the process.
 By intentionally designing a transparent, supportive, and collaborative learning environment, I aim to create a space where students feel empowered to experiment, reflect, and develop as artists.
-At the center of my pedagogy is the belief that learning is cumulative, relational, and rooted in practice.
+My pedagogy is grounded in the belief that learning is cumulative, relational, and rooted in practice.

 Ultimately, my teaching centers on self-expression and artistic development.
 I strive to balance multiple roles in the classroom: expert, facilitator, and role model.
 While I provide technical instruction and critical insight, I also prioritize dialogue, experimentation, and reflective critique.
 Creating a conversational classroom environment while encouraging students to analyze their own work and engage thoughtfully with the work of others.
 Opportunities for students to showcase their work, not only through critiques, presentations, and exhibitions, can also further reinforce the value of their voices and perspectives.